mostafa-amin-dt/langmem/docs/docs/hot_path_quickstart.md

     config=config,
 )
 print(response["messages"][-1].content)
-# Output: "No preference specified."
+# Output: "I don't seem to have any stored memories about your display mode preferences..."

 agent.invoke(
     {